nais/babylon/README.md

 Working hours only limit when resource pruning, limiting when alerts are received is awaiting features in Alerterator.

+## Skipping integration tests on CI

+If the need arises for skipping the integration tests, say you need to deploy rapidly to test something you can skip them by adding `[skip integration]` to the commit message. **NOTE:** This should _only_ be used when the integration tests are too slow for your needs.

 ## Using `make`

 ```shell